franzbu/EnhancedSpaces.spoon/README.md

 As long as windows are resized - or moved within the borders of the screen -, it makes no difference whether you use your 'modifier1' or 'modifier2'.
 However, once a window is moved beyond the screen borders, different positioning and resizing scenarios are called into action; they are as follows:

 * modifier1:
-  * If windows are moved beyond the left (right) borders of the screen: imagine your screen border divided into three equally long sections: if the cursor crosses the screen border in the middle third of the border, the window snaps into the left (right) half of the screen.
-Crossing the screen border in the upper and lower thirds, the window snaps into the respective quarters of the screen.
+  * If windows are moved beyond the left (right) borders of the screen: imagine your screen border divided into three sections: if the cursor crosses the screen border in the middle section, the window snaps into the left (right) half of the screen.
+Crossing the screen border in the upper and lower sections, the window snaps into the respective quarters of the screen.
-  * If windows are moved beyond the bottom border of the screen: imagine your bottom screen border divided into three equally long sections: if the cursor crosses the screen border in the middle third of the bottom border, the window snaps into full screen.
-Crossing the screen border in the left or right thirds, the window snaps into the respective halfs of the screen.
+  * If windows are moved beyond the bottom border of the screen: imagine your bottom screen border divided into three sections: if the cursor crosses the screen border in the middle section, the window snaps into full screen.
+Crossing the screen border in the left or right sections, the window snaps into the respective halfs of the screen.

 * modifier2:
   * The difference to 'modifier1' is that your screen has a 3x3 grid.
 This means that windows snap into the left third of the 3x3 grid when dragged beyond the left screen border and into the right third when dragged beyond the right screen border.
-If 'modifier2' is released before the left mouse button, the window will snap into the middle.
+If 'modifier2' is released before the left mouse button, the window will snap into the middle column.

 * The moment dragging of a window starts, indicators will guide you.
+For changing their appearance see below.

 All this is been implemented with the goal of being as intuitive as possible; therefore, you will be able to train your muscle memory in no time.
 Promise.

 ### Automatic Resizing and Positioning - Keyboard